AriaSalvatrice/Aria-CMOS-Synth/Protoboard/README.md

 ![Photo of the module](Protoboard%20Photo.jpg)

 This is a picture of Rev1.
-It has a few flaws (such as the status LED shorting if connecting).
+It has a few flaws (such as the status LED shorting if installed).
 It was my first PCB ever, so I'm happy it even worked at all.

 ------